 Local Bus/train/taxi: an original ticket or receipt for that journey will be required.

 Please note if you are travelling with us to a conference or meeting further afield we will organise and pay for your travel and accommodation and there should be no need to claim via this system.

-Childcare costs: We can cover cost of childcare expense for parents to attend meetings; you will need to provide a receipt from a registered childcare provider.
+Childcare costs: We can cover cost of childcare expense for parents to attend meetings; the childcare provider must be ofsted registered and you will need to provide their registration number and a receipt.

 Children involved with PenCRU: As with families we are able to offer 'acknowledgement' to children who get involved in the unit activities; we are able to do this in the form of a shopping voucher.